How it works

-You need to get a new passport to travel abroad or prove your identity if you change any of the following:
+You’ll need to get a new passport to travel abroad or prove your identity if you change any of the following:

 - your name

 - your gender

 - your appearance, if you cannot be recognised from your passport photo any more (for example, you’ve had plastic surgery)

 You’ll be sent a new 10 year passport.
-Up to 9 months of unexpired time on your old passport will be added to your new passport.
+Time left on your old passport will not be added to your new one.

-You do not have to tell HM Passport Office or get a new passport if you:
+You do not need to get a new passport if you: